Supported PHP versions

 PHP 5.3 is available only for the CGI PHP handler.
 It is not available for the FPM with OPcache PHP handler due to performance and security concerns.

-For additional information on switching between PHP 5.3 and and upper version, you can check the section Common problems when switching from PHP 5.3 to PHP 5.6.
+For additional information on switching from PHP 5.3 to a newer version, you can check the Common problems when switching from PHP 5.3 to PHP 5.6 article.